finos/FDC3/docs/api/ref/Metadata.md

 #### `size`

-The dimension of the icon using formatted as "<height>x<width>"
+The dimensions of the icon using formatted as "<height>x<width>"

 #### `type`

 The media type of the icon.
-If not provided the Desktop agent may refer to the src file extension.
+If not provided the Desktop Agent may refer to the src file extension.

 #### See also